ApostolicDA/bank-customer-churn-analysis/README.md

 # 📌 Project Overview

-This project analyzes **10,000 bank customers** to identify the primary drivers of churn and recommend data-driven retention strategies.
+The dataset contains **10,000 bank customers** with demographic, financial, and behavioral attributes.
+The dataset is a publicly available banking churn dataset commonly used for predictive analytics and customer retention studies.

 The workflow demonstrates a complete **end-to-end analytics pipeline**: